asphalt-framework/asphalt/docs/tutorials/webnotifier.rst

           propagate: false

 The ``component`` section defines parameters for the root component.
-Aside from the special ``type`` key which tells the runner where to find the component, all the keys in this section are passed to the constructor of ``ApplicationComponent`` as keyword arguments.
+Aside from the special ``type`` key which tells the runner where to find the component class, all the keys in this section are passed to the constructor of ``ApplicationComponent`` as keyword arguments.
 Keys under ``components`` will match the alias of each child component, which is given as the first argument to :meth:`~asphalt.core.component.ContainerComponent.add_component`.
 Any component parameters given here can now be removed from the ``add_component()`` call in ``ApplicationComponent``'s code.